NanoComp/meep/doc/docs/FAQ.md

 ### How do I import n and k values into Meep?

 You can import any arbitrary complex permittivity profile via n and k values into Meep by fitting the wavelength- or frequency-dependent data to a sum of Drude-Lorentz polarizability terms as described in [Materials](Materials/#material-dispersion).
-In general, you have to use a nonlinear optimization program to do the fit (e.g., to minimize the sum-of-squares errors or whatever error criterion you prefer).
+In general, you have to use nonlinear optimization to do the fit (e.g., to minimize the sum-of-squares errors or whatever error criterion you prefer).
 Enough Lorentzians should form a complete basis, so you should be able to fit any function given enough Lorentzians.
 Note that Meep currently only does subpixel averaging of the nondispersive part of ε (and μ).

 ### Does Meep support importing GDSII files?